gitworkflows/devpod/memory-bank/projectbrief.md

 - Collaboration tools
 - Self-hosted and managed deployment options

-This project brief serves as the foundation for all other memory bank documents and defines the core requirements and goals of Gitpod.
+This project brief serves as the foundation for all other memory bank documents and defines the core requirements and goals of Devpod.